 The future of mobility is shifting to environmental-friendly, connected, autonomous, and personalized commute.
 To stay on top of the mobility industry trends, manufacturers explore ways to create smart automated vehicles.
 Building vehicles for the future, from autonomous, connected, electric, or hybrid models, require cutting-edge technology and processes.
 Tools like big data and concepts like shared mobility have become an important part of building a smart city and contribute to decarbonization goals.
 In addition, newer trends such as large-scale electrification and mixed reality (MR) also find numerous applications in the mobility industry.

-Tree Map: The Impact of Mobility Industry Trends
+Tree Map reveals the Impact of the Top 10 Mobility Industry Trends

-The Tree Map below illustrates the top 10 Mobility industry trends that will impact companies in 2021 and beyond.
+Based on the Mobility Innovation Map, the Tree Map below illustrates the impact of the Top 10 Mobility Industry Trends.
 Startups and Scaleups are working on developing new autonomous and connected vehicles that will increase the efficiency and reliability of mobility.
 Large-scale adoption of electric mobility is set to play a key role in countries’ decarbonizing their economies.
 The use of Artificial Intelligence (AI) and solutions such as micromobility aim to ease the pressure on urban roads by managing traffic congestion.
 The increasing use of mobility solutions also prompts the development of smart infrastructure to provide charging stations and other connectivity technologies.
 These mobility industry trends further see the growth of AR-based services as well as additive manufacturing of whole vehicles or parts.

-Global Startup Heat Map: Mobility Startups & Emerging Companies
+Global Startup Heat Map covers 3.321 Mobility Startups & Scaleups

 Top 10 Mobility Industry Trends in 2021